Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 `TIM (Traffic Indication Map)`: It's a IE (Information Element) present **only in `Beacon` frames**.

+- Element ID = 5: Indicates the Frame is a TIM
-- TIM is a bitmap field which contains:
+- TIM is a bitmap field which contains: <br><br>
     - `Bitmap Control` (AID = 0 and Bitmap Control = 1 indicates if any **Broadcast or Multicast** packets are buffered at the AP)
     - `PVB (Partial Virtual Map` (Series of flags indicating whether each associated STA has **Unicast** frames buffered at the AP)

 TIM have the two following Sub-Fields: